The SeTT ontology

 IRI: http://purl.org/net/sett/vocab#SegmentEndY

-Segment End Y is a specific type of Intrinsic Attribute that specifies the y-coordinate at the conclusion of a Segment.
+Segment End Y specifies the y-coordinate, i.e., the measured value, marking the end of a Segment.

 has super-classes